Optimal Decision Tree Policies for Markov Decision Processes: Results

 \subsection{Runtime}

 Runtime for solving Mixed-Integer Linear Programming formulations scales worst-case exponentially which makes it important to understand how solvers operate on complex formulations such as OMDT.
 We solved OMDTs for a depth of 3 for a maximum of 2 hours and display the results in Table \ref{tab:omdt-vs-viper}.
 The table compares the runtimes of VIPER and solving OMDT to optimality.
 If the solver does not prove optimality within 2 hours we denote it as `timeout'.
-We also denote the number of possible decision tree policies computed as:
+We also denote the number of possible decision tree policies computed as: $ |\mathcal{T}_B|^\text{possible splits} \times |\mathcal{T}_L|^{|A|} $.
+It provides an estimate of how many decision tree policies are possible and shows that enumerating trees with brute force is intractable.